 Before taking any 300-level courses in the Education Department, students must apply for admission to the teacher education program.
 (Forms for application are available at the Department of Education.)
 To be eligible, students must have completed at least nine course units with a minimum cumulative grade point average of 2.5; must have completed at least 25 hours of supervised experience with school-aged people (students in special education must complete 25 hours in a special education setting); must have passing scores on the Preprofessional Skills Tests; and must complete with a program advisor a Secondary, Elementary, or Special Education Program Sheet and have this on file with the registrar.
 Students are allowed only five attempts to achieve passing scores on the Preprofessional Skills Test.
-Students in cooperative programs in special education with Grand Valley State University must complete Education 301-303 and Psychology 204 with a minimum grade of B- (2.7).
+Students in cooperative programs in special education with Grand Valley State University must complete Education 301-303 and Psychology 204 with a minimum grade of B - (2.7).
 Students should apply for admission in their freshman year.
-Transfer students may use course work and grade point averages from other institutions to meet these requirements for admission until a Calvin grade point average is established.
+Transfer students may use course work and grade point averages from other institutions to meet these requirements for admission until a Calvin grade point average is established, provided the student must take an education course during the first semester at Calvin.

-To be admitted to directed teaching, students must receive the positive recommendation of the instructor of Education 301, 303, and 322 (elementary), and, if in special education, also 216.
-Students must have a cumulative grade point average of 2.5; must have completed at least twenty-five course units, including at least six in the departmental or group major or minor concentrations; and must have the approval of each major and minor department and of the Education Department.
+To be admitted to directed teaching, students must receive the positive recommendations of the instructors of Education 301, 303, and 322 (elementary), and, if in special education, also 216.
+Students must have a cumulative grade point average of 2.5; must have completed at least 25 course units, including at least 6 in the departmental or group major or minor concentrations; and must have the approval of each major and minor department and of the Education Department.

 In many cases, department approval involves passing a proficiency test in the discipline as well as demonstrating personal qualities important to effective teaching.
-Students normally should apply for their directed teaching assignment by March 1 prior to the academic year in which they expect to student teach, and no applications will be accepted later than fifteen weeks before the start of the semester in which the student intends to enroll in directed teaching.
-In addition students must have completed certain required education courses.
-These are specified in the Teacher Education Program Guidebook, available from the Education Department.
+Students should carefully read the departmental sections of this catalog for specific information concerning the specific requirements of the departments of their majors and minors.